Skip to main content

 • A clear description of the issue

-• Relevant account/member details
+• Relevant account or member details

-4. Complaint Handling Process
+4. Complaint handling process

 Step 1: Acknowledgement